A guide to night buses and night trains in the Netherlands

 Night trains in Amsterdam

-Tip: I’ve done the early morning slog to Rotterdam Centraal many times before and made it!
-It’s also the same price, and if you have a handy day card, then it’s valid until 4 AM.
+Tip: I’ve done the early morning slog to Rotterdam Centraal many times and made it!
+It’s also the same price, and if you have a handy day card, it’s valid until 4 AM.

 Are there sleeper trains?